thisdot/accountability-ladder/README.md

 - https://Betterallies.com - a book about everyday actions to create inclusive, engaging workplaces
 - www.guidetoallyship.com - an ever-evolving and growing open source guide meant to provide you with the resources for becoming a more effective ally.

-**Reporting**, we recommend groups use Beacon which will be out shortly. https://www.gofundme.com/coc-beacon
+**Reporting**, We recommend groups use Beacon which will be out shortly. https://www.gofundme.com/coc-beacon

 ## The Ladder: Level 1 to Level 4

-Note: This should not be a replacement for judgment.
+**Note:** This should not be a replacement for judgment.
 The intent of person also matters greatly.
 If you have earned several bans within a year and show the inability or unwillingness to change, then the next ban becomes longer up to banned for life.

 ### Level 1 - Verbal offenses
 Violations include but are not limited to: